Harneet Singh Legal Professional Corporation logo Harneet Singh Legal Professional Corporation

 Submit your details and our office can follow up with next-step guidance.

+Clients in Muskoka often benefit from a clearer early plan when landlord and tenant board work is already turning on timing, paperwork, or practical next steps.
 The LTB is not just a hearing body.
 It also provides administrative, mediation, and adjudicative services that can significantly affect both landlords and tenants.
 Navigating the process requires close attention to the correct forms, notice periods, filing steps, and evidence rules.
 Our office provides representation to help clients protect their rights and avoid procedural mistakes that can delay or weaken the case.
+Support for landlords and tenants dealing with applications, hearings, settlement efforts, and LTB orders.

-Services provided through the Landlord and Tenant Board
+Services provided through the Landlord and Tenant Board in Muskoka

 If you are a landlord or a tenant, the services you encounter through the LTB generally fall into a few main areas: